nutanix/ntnx-api-golang-clients/objects-go-client/README.md

 ## API Reference

-This library has a full set of [API Reference Documentation](https://developers.nutanix.com/sdk-reference?namespace=objects&version=v4.0.a2&language=go).
+This library has a full set of [API Reference Documentation](https://developers.nutanix.com/sdk-reference?namespace=objects&version=v4.0.b1&language=go).
 This documentation is auto-generated, and the location may change.

 ## License
-This library is licensed under Nutanix proprietary license.
-Full license text is available in [LICENSE](https://developers.nutanix.com/license).
+This library is licensed under Apache 2.0 license.
+Full license text is available in [LICENSE](https://www.apache.org/licenses/LICENSE-2.0.txt).

 ## Contact us
 In case of issues please reach out to us at the [mailing list](mailto:sdk@nutanix.com)